generrosity/Morrowind-2019/Morrowind_2019.md

 * [Tamriel Data](http://www.nexusmods.com/morrowind/mods/44537/?) - This is a requirement for the below mod.
 Download the HD version.
 * [Tamriel Rebuilt](http://www.nexusmods.com/morrowind/mods/42145/?) - One of the biggest mods in Morrowind and still a work in progress, but it adds a huge chunk of playable landscape (mainland Morrowind).
 This guide does not offer support for Tamriel Rebuilt as it is a massive overhaul and touches nearly everything in the base game.
 A few of the mods listed here do have patches expressly for TR but not all of them do - run TR with this guide at your own risk.
 * [Graphic Herbalism - MWSE Edition](https://www.nexusmods.com/morrowind/mods/46599) - By default, plants in Morrowind act as containers: when you activate them, the container interface opens and you can remove any ingredients that might be present 'inside' the plant.
 Graphic Herbalism MWSE is an updated version of an old mod that makes plants act more like plants; activating the plant picks it, you automatically get the ingredients, and the plant changes in the world to show it has been picked.
 Think Skyrim plants.
 Ignore the `GH Patches and Replacers` file, that needs to be later.
+Note the Atlas mod is suggested being installed before this mod.
 * [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886/) is essentially a replacement for WinDoors Glow.
 Highly recommended.

 (I personally chose the High-res and rays options, and left the rest off)